askwhyharsh/askwhyharsh/README.md

 ## 🌱 What I'm Learning
 I'm currently diving deep into:
-- **Rust Programming**: Building secure and performant applications.
+- **Rust and Protocol Engineering**: Building secure and performant applications. actively contributing to coin.fi
-- **Distributed Systems**: Researching innovative approaches to decentralized computing.
+- **Building Distributed Systems**:

 ---